How To Get From Hoi An to Quy Nhon (and Vice Versa)

 About Quy Nhon

 The city of Quy Nhon in Binh Dinh province is nestled in a serene little bay, 300 kilometres south of Hoi An, surrounded by lush green mountains.
-And even though Quy Nhon is three times bigger in population than Hoi An (roughly 450.000 people compared to 150.000), it still feels quite small.
+However even though Quy Nhon is three times bigger in population than Hoi An (roughly 450.000 people compared to 150.000), it still feels quite small.
 This is due to the lack of heavy industry, with agriculture and fisheries being the main sources of income.
-Further, traffic in Quy Nhon is light.
+Furthermore, traffic in Quy Nhon is light.
 Yes, there is the occasional sighting of a car, truck or motorbike, but overall it is very relaxed.
 And did we mention all that fresh, clean air swept in by the seaport?

 Hidden Hint: Go to the port early and check out the fishermen bringing in their daily catch

 The best way to orientate yourself in Quy Nhon is via the promenade.
 However in this city, you’ll never be too far from the sea.
 The city of Quy Nhon stretches along the coast with most of its restaurants, bars and hotels situated along the waterfront promenade.